m-ab-s/media-autobuild_suite/README.md

 If there's some error during compilation follow these steps:
  1. Make sure you're using the latest version of this suite by downloading the [latest version](https://github.com/jb-alvarado/media-autobuild_suite/archive/master.zip) and replacing all files with the new ones;
  2. If you know which part it's crashing on, delete that project's folder in /build and run the script again (ex: if f265 is failing, delete f265-git folder in /build);
- 3. If it still doesn't work, [create an issue](https://github.com/jb-alvarado/media-autobuild_suite/issues/new) and paste compile.log to some place like [Sprunge.us](http://sprunge.us) or [Gist](https://gist.github.com/), the contents of the .ini file and contents of ffmpeg_options.txt to the post itself if you're using it (these are small, so no need to use other sites);
+ 3. If it still doesn't work, [create an issue](https://github.com/jb-alvarado/media-autobuild_suite/issues/new) and pack `ffmpeg_options.txt`, `mpv_options.txt`, `media-autobuild_suite.ini`, `compile.log`, `update.log` and every `ab-suite.*.log` files in the package that fails to a .zip and attach to the issue page.
  4. If the problem isn't reproducible by the contributors of the suite, it's probably a problem on your side and/or some issue with MinGW.
-Delete /msys32, /msys64, /local32 and /local64 if they exist. /build is safe to keep;
+Delete /msys32, /msys64, /local32 and /local64 if they exist. /build is usually safe to keep and saves time;
  5. If the problem is reproducible, it could be a problem with the package itself or the contributors will find a way to probably make it work.